OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-fra.rst

     PresentValueDiscountingCalculator PVDC = PresentValueDiscountingCalculator.getInstance();
     MultipleCurrencyAmount pvComputed = FRA.accept(PVDC, MULTICURVE);

 The present value calculator is used through the visitor pattern.
 The result of the present value computation is a **MultipleCurrencyAmount**.
 It is not only the present value as a double but also the information about the currency in which it is expressed.
 In some cases, like for FX forward or cross-currency swaps, the output will contains multiple currencies.
 The output will be the present value of each leg in its original currency.
+The present value calculator is further described in :doc:`../PresentValueDiscountingCalculator`.

 Par rate
 --------